 When different projects involve many people over a long period of time, there is a risk of losing experience, knowledge and practical skills along the way.
 People resign, change jobs or get other tasks, both internally and with the client.
 A holistic, solid, understandable and easily accessible interface of what has already been designed is therefore worth its weight in gold.

-Seime, BIM coordinator and civil engineer, is well aware that large infrastructure projects abroad, e.g., the Paris metro, use Bimsync as a Common Data Environment (CDE) platform where all the different shop drawings are collected and compiled.
+Seime, BIM coordinator and civil engineer, is well aware that large infrastructure projects abroad, e.g., the Paris metro, use Catenda Hub (previously Bimsync) as a Common Data Environment (CDE) platform where all the different shop drawings are collected and compiled.
 But he points out that at Asplan Viak, other solutions have been chosen for the supporting documentation itself.

-"We use Bimsync as a common data environment that is constantly updated, with the aim of making all the information available in a simple way to the people involved.
+“We use Catenda Hub (previously Bimsync) as a common data environment that is constantly updated, with the aim of making all the information available in a simple way to the people involved.
 This is of course beneficial for those who design and model.
 However, in projects like this, many of our employees with other tasks are still drawing in 2D.
-Thanks to Bimsync's easy to use platform, the team members also have access to detailed discussions and decision documents.
-This documentation is actively used in the ongoing process toward the client, and makes all discussions concrete, fact-based and insightful," says Seime.
+Thanks to Catenda Hub’s easy to use platform, the team members also have access to detailed discussions and decision documents.
+This documentation is actively used in the ongoing process toward the client, and makes all discussions concrete, fact-based and insightful,” says Seime.

-According to Seime, a big part of the appeal is that Bimsync is 100 percent cloud-based.
+According to Seime, a big part of the appeal is that Catenda Hub (previously Bimsync) is 100 percent cloud-based.
 There is nothing to download, and also nothing to install or update.
 Anyone who needs access just needs the project link.